zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Withdraw<br>
 Rate Limit (NEW): 20times/2s

-Parent user creates a withdraw request from spot account to an external address.
+Parent user creates a withdraw request from spot account to an external address (exists in your withdraw address list), which doesn't require two-factor-authentication.

-<aside class="notice">If user has chosen fast withdraw preferred in  <a href='https://www.hbg.com/en-us/user_center/uc_setting/'>Settings </a>, the withdraw requests submitted via this endpoint would choose 'fast withdraw' as preferred channel. </aside>
+<aside class="notice">If user has chosen fast withdraw preferred in  <a href='https://www.hbg.com/en-us/user_center/uc_setting/'>settings </a>, the withdraw requests submitted via this endpoint would choose 'fast withdraw' as preferred channel. </aside>
 <aside class="notice">Only support the existed addresses in your  <a href='https://www.hbg.com/en-us/withdraw_address/'>withdraw address list</a>.
 The once-off withdraw address of IOTA couldn't be set in the list, thus IOTA withdrawal is not supported through API. </aside>

 ### HTTP Request